wcko87/beatoraja-english-guide/List-of-beatoraja-Skins.md

 # Lunatic Rave 2 Skins

-beatoraja supports the skin format used by LR2, which means that you'll be able to use LR2 skins within beatoraja.
+beatoraja supports the skin format used by LR2, so LR2 skins can be used in beatoraja.

+In practice,
-In practice majority of Play skins are 99% compatible (only minor graphical bugs), but may require a bit of manual maintenance to achieve this state.
-While Decide and Result skins are also mostly compatible, you should not use Music Select skins made for LR2, as the underlying mechanics are way different in beatoraja, making the skin pretty much unusable beyond selecting songs.
+- **Play/Decide/Result Skins**: most skins will work almost perfectly (only minor graphical bugs), but may require a few small fixes, described [below](#using-lr2-playskins-in-beatoraja).
+- **Music Select Skins**: Music Select skins made for LR2 should not be used in beatoraja, as the underlying mechanics are very different in LR2, making the skins pretty much unusable beyond selecting songs.

 This page lists both LR2 and beatoraja skins:
 - https://w.atwiki.jp/laser_bm/pages/129.html